superfly/docs/metrics-and-logs/error-codes.html.md

 ---
-title: Fly.io Error Codes
+title: Fly.io error codes and troubleshooting
 layout: docs
-sitemap: false
 nav: firecracker
+redirect_from: /docs/reference/error-codes/
 ---

 The Fly.io platform logs errors to customer log streams.
 Each log line contains an error code and a field containing that code.
 This page gives more context about the errors and how to troubleshoot them.